How to Find Your Router’s IP Address—Step by Step

 If you’re not comfortable with using the command prompt, you can also find your router’s IP address via Control Panel:

 1. Launch Control Panel.
-Again, the fastest way is by searching: hit the Windows key, type “Control Panel” in the search bar, and select Control Panel from the list.
+Again, the fastest way is to search: press the Windows key, type “Control Panel” in the search bar, and select Control Panel from the results.

 2. Windows Control Panel search